 We collect data from live online Internet user dialogues and enable our customers to capture and save information about their Internet user interactions.
-To the extent that additional legislation regarding Internet user privacy is enacted, such as legislation governing the collection and use of information regarding Internet users through the use of cookies, the effectiveness of the LivePerson services could be impaired by restricting us from collecting information which may be valuable to our customers.
+To the extent that additional legislation regarding Internet user privacy is enacted, such as legislation governing the collection and use of information regarding Internet users through the use of cookies or similar technologies, the effectiveness of the LivePerson services could be impaired by restricting us from collecting information which may be valuable to our customers.
 The foregoing could have a material adverse effect our business, results of operations and financial condition.

 In addition, privacy concerns may cause Internet users to avoid online sites that collect such behavioral information and even the perception of security and privacy concerns, whether or not valid, may indirectly inhibit market acceptance of our services.
 In addition, we or our customers may be harmed by any laws or regulations that restrict the ability to collect, transmit or use this data.
-The European Union and many countries within the E.U. have adopted privacy directives or laws that strictly regulate the collection and use of personally identifiable information of Internet users.
-The United States has also adopted legislation which governs the collection and use of certain personal information, such as the Children's Online Privacy Protection Act which directs the U.S. Federal Trade Commission to regulate the collection of data from children on commercial websites.
+The European Union and many countries within the E.U. have adopted privacy directives or laws that are often more strict than those in the United States.
+The United States has also adopted legislation which governs the collection and use of certain personal information, such as the Children's Online Privacy Protection Act which directs the U.S. Federal Trade Commission to regulate the collection of data from children under the age of 13 on commercial websites.
 The U.S. Federal Trade Commission has also taken action against website operators who do not comply with their stated privacy policies.
 Furthermore, other foreign jurisdictions have adopted legislation governing the collection and use of personal information.
 These and other governmental efforts may limit our customers' ability to collect and use information about their interactions with their Internet users through our services.
 As a result, such laws and efforts could create uncertainty in the marketplace that could reduce demand for our services or increase the cost of doing business as a result of litigation costs or increased service delivery costs, or could in some other manner have a material adverse effect on our business, results of operations and financial condition.